-NOTE: If the interference causes an abnormality in an otherwise normal play, runners are limited to a maximum advancement of one base.
+NOTE 1: If the interference causes an abnormality in an otherwise normal play, the Head Referee shall examine the interference effect and place runners on bases or call outs as he deems appropriate.

 Example #1: A ball is thrown at a runner and the runner purposely makes contact with the ball to propel the ball away from a fielder so other runners can advance further.
-Interference shall be called and all other runners will be limited to one base.
+Interference shall be called and all other runners will be placed accordingly by the discretion of the Head Referee.

-Example #2: A ball bounces out of the field of play and the ball ends up under a nearby vehicle or gets tangled up in the spectator crowd.
-Interference shall be called and all other runners will be limited to one (or more) bases.
+Example #2: A ball bounces out of the field of play and the ball ends up under a nearby vehicle or gets tangled up in the sideline crowd.
+Interference shall be called and all other runners will be placed accordingly by the discretion of the Head Referee.

-NOTE: If the interference prevents an out, it is up to the discretion of the Head Referee to call the out.
+NOTE 2: If the interference prevents an obvious out, it is up to the discretion of the Head Referee to call the out.

 Example #1: A ball is kicked and popped up in foul territory.
 A member of the kicking team on the sideline interferes with a fielder who is attempting to catch the ball and prevents the ball from being caught.
 Interference should be called and the result should be an out.
-This does not apply to inanimate objects (fences, cars, trees, etc...).